tomcritchlow/tomcritchlow.github.io/_posts/2018-07-25-media-design.md

 More to come as I think through this idea and explore the space in more detail.

 Will you join me?

+--

+[^1]: A great read from Joi Ito on what it means to be [antidisciplinary](https://joi.ito.com/weblog/2014/10/02/antidisciplinar.html)